Why Baseboards Become Moldy After Leaks

 How fast does mold grow after a water leak?

 Mold can begin developing within 24 to 48 hours if moisture remains trapped in materials.
-Visible mold often appears several days to a few weeks after the initial leak, depending on environmental conditions such as humidity and temperature.
+Visible mold may appear days or weeks later depending on humidity, temperature, airflow, and material type.

 Why does mold appear after water damage even if surfaces look dry?